NOC-OI/python-advanced-esces/_episodes/04-working-with-xarray.md

 # Introducing Xarray

 Xarray is a library for working with multidimensional array data in Python.
-Many of its ways of working are inspired by Pandas but Xarray is built to work well with very large datasets.
+Many of its ways of working are inspired by Pandas but Xarray is built to work well with very large multidimensional array based data.
 It is designed to work with popular scientific Python libraries including NumPy and Matplotlib.
-It is also designed to work with arrays that are larger than the memory of the computer.
+It is also designed to work with arrays that are larger than the memory of the computer and can load data from NetCDF files (and save them too).

 ## Datasets and DataArrays